grscwf/twin-mt/nero-dev-guide.md

 - Trying a state has two phases:
   - First, a fast consistency check rejects any states that should be impossible (eg, free and !naked).
-    - This is the function `checkState` in the
+    - This uses the functions `checkState` from `Init Nero Constraints` and `checkSectionState` from `Init Sections`
-      `Nero Constraints` init passage.
     - This check is approximate.
       It doesn't reject all illegal states,
       and sometimes it accepts some illegal states.
-      But it's good enough to significantly reduce the number of states that reach the slow second phase.
+      But it's good enough to significantly reduce the number of states that reach the second phase, which is much slower.
   - Second, the state is used to render the passage into a scratch dom node.
     - If the rendering fails an assertion or throws an error, the state is rejected.
-    - This does not trigger any of the passage events, and does not wait for any timers, so it might not have exactly the same behavior as normal gameplay.
+    - This does not trigger any of the passage events, and it does not wait for any timers, so it might not have exactly the same behavior as normal gameplay.
-      But most of the time this is fine.
+      Most of the time, it should be fine.
-- The states tested and rejected are somewhat sensitive to the order that flags are used in the passage (which affects what flags are discovered to be read, and considered relevant by the constraint tests).
+- The states tested and rejected are somewhat sensitive to the order that flags are used in the passage (which affects what flags are discovered and considered relevant by the constraint tests).
-  - It's sometimes useful to write conditions specifically for helping compute-variants, and maybe check flags redundantly.
+  - It's sometimes useful to write conditions specifically for helping compute-variants, including redundant flag checks.
 - If a passage has constraints that only apply to some conditions, eg, an assertion on `t_ivexNear` only if `!$n2_ivexGone`, then you probably need to add `cv-try` for the asserted variables,